fluid-project/jira-to-11ty/src/issues/FLUID-6160.md

     {
       "author": "Jonathan Hung",
       "date": "2017-06-01T09:52:33.577-0400",
-      "body": "@@Justin Obara The only one missing I can think of is [https://www.floeproject.org](https://www.floeproject.org/)\n\n \n"
+      "body": "Justin Obara The only one missing I can think of is [https://www.floeproject.org](https://www.floeproject.org/)\n\n \n"
     },
     {
       "author": "Justin Obara",
       "date": "2017-06-01T09:58:43.309-0400",
-      "body": "@@Jonathan Hung floeproject.org was already updated.
+      "body": "Jonathan Hung floeproject.org was already updated.
 It's currently the only one that is.\n" },
     {
       "author": "Justin Obara",